 The Most Precious Gift This Advent, Deacon Warren will lead an exploration of Jesus' birth and its impact.
 We'll look at the social and historical context of the world into which Jesus was born.
 Next, we'll take a close look at the theology of the coming of the Son of God and the incarnation of the Holy Trinity.
 Finally, we'll examine how Jesus changed his world (and ours!)
 Classes will be held Wednesday evenings in Advent, December 6, 13, and 20, at 6PM in Crespi Hall.
 No pre-registration necessary.
 See you there!
-11/19/2023 Community for the administration of this public service is not only supplying the needs of the holy ones but is also overflowing in many acts of thanksgiving to God.
-2 Corinthians 9:11-1 original artwork by Debra Nichols SUPPLY the NEEDS DONATE Credit card: Scan the QR code which will direct you to the online payment page. carmelmission.org/ministries/falge-farmworker-ministry/falge-christmas Check: Please make your check payable to Carmel Mission and note Falge Farmworker Ministry on the memo line.
-Drop it in the offering basket during Mass Hand to one of our volunteers at our Mission Courtyard table.
-Mail it to Carmel Mission, 3080 Rio Road, Carmel CA 93923 Cash: Please give it to one of our volunteers at our Mission Courtyard table.
+11/26/2023 Community

 FALGE FARMWORKERS MINISTRY Christmas is when the Carmel Mission Falge Farmworkers Ministry provides special seasonal items to help every child and adult in the camps which we donate to every month, celebrate the joy of this holy season.
 We provide large grocery bags filled with staple pantry items for each family, and a gift card for every individual.
 We invite you to visit our display tables in the Courtyard before or after Mass to find out more about the ministry or help us with your financial support.
-You are being enriched in every way for all generosity, which through us produces thanksgiving to God,
+Y0U are being enriched in every way for all generosity, which through us produces thanksgiving to God, for the administration of this public service is not only supplying the needs of the holy ones but is also overflowing in many acts of thanksgiving to God.